publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptB/m__us_usc_t15_s1638.md

                 (ii) If a disclosure statement furnished within 3 business days of the written application (as provided under clause (i)(II)) contains an annual percentage rate which is subsequently rendered inaccurate, within the meaning of [section 1606(c) of this title][/us/usc/t15/s1606/c], the creditor shall furnish another disclosure statement at the time of settlement or consummation of the transaction.

-        (3) In the case of a credit transaction described in paragraph (15) of subsection (a) of this section, disclosures required by that paragraph shall be made to the consumer at the time of application for such extension of credit.
+        (3) In the case of a credit transaction described in paragraph (15) of subsection (a), disclosures required by that paragraph shall be made to the consumer at the time of application for such extension of credit.

         (4) __Repayment analysis required to include escrow payments.—__